nacis/atlasofdesign.org/about/index.md

 ## Volume 2

-Volumes 1-3 have been reprinted and are now available to order.
+Volume 2 has been reprinted and is now available to order.
 Please visit our [reprints page](/reprints).

 Physical details: 96 pages, hardcover, smythe sewn binding, 12" x 9" pages.
 1.8 lbs.